fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 * The website represents the team, the partners, its diversity and the goals
 * Everyone understands and participates to Scrum
 * All roles are assigned
-* Contractual framework ensures all partners can benefit from website (domains etc) during and after the grant period
+* Contractual framework ensures all partners can benefit from website (domains etc.) during and after the grant period

 #### Spaceport